 - ACT or SAT test scores (not required at all schools)

 - Letters of recommendation

 - High school and college transcripts

 You will also need to submit an official application and may have to pay a fee.

 AR Online Colleges Accreditation

-When choosing between Arkansas online degree programs, accreditation is one of the most important factors to consider.
-Programs can apply for national or regional accreditation, both of which involve a thorough assessment process.
+When choosing between Arkansas online degree programs, regional accreditation is one of the most important factors to consider.
+To earn regional accreditation, institutions must complete an assessment process.

 Regional accreditation is incredibly beneficial.
 Regional accrediting bodies have very high standards, so a regionally accredited program is likely to offer a quality academic experience.
 Many employers prefer degrees from regionally accredited schools for this reason.